La Cérémonie

-La Cérémonie is a 1995 crime drama film by Claude Chabrol, adapted from the 1977 novel A Judgement in Stone by Ruth Rendell.
+La Cérémonie (English: lit.
+The Ceremony also known as A Judgment In Stone) is a 1995 French psychological thriller film by written and directed by Claude Chabrol.
+Starring Isabelle Huppert and Sandrine Bonnaire and adapted from the 1977 novel A Judgement In Stone by Ruth Rendell.
+The story follows Sophie an efficient, but quiet, cold and offbeat maid hired to work on the countryside house of a rich family.
+There, she befriends Jeanne, the local postmistress but soon, that friendship starts taking an increasingly dark turn.

 The film echoes the case of Christine and Lea Papin, two French maids who brutally murdered their employer's wife and daughter in 1933, as well as the 1947 play they inspired, The Maids by Jean Genet.

+The film received widespread critical acclaim with praise for Chabrol's screenplay and directing, and Bonnaire and Huppert's performances.
+In an interview, South Korean director Bong Joon Ho said the movie was one of his main inspirations to his Oscar-winning acclaimed 2019 film, Parasite.

 Plot

 La Cérémonie tells the story of a young woman, Sophie Bonhomme (Sandrine Bonnaire), who is hired as a maid by the Lelièvre family.
 The Lelièvres live in an isolated mansion in Brittany.
 The family consists of four members: Catherine (Jacqueline Bisset) and Georges, the parents, who have no children together, but one each from previous marriages.
 Gilles is Catherine's and her ex-husband's son.
-He is a lonely teenager who loves reading and has a passion for arts in general.
 Melinda is Georges' and his late wife's daughter.
 She studies at a university and only spends the weekends at home, where she invites her boyfriend Jérémie.
 The household chores are excessive for Catherine – who owns her own art gallery – so she requires a maid's help and hires Sophie.
 Throughout the film Sophie avoids using the dishwasher, refuses to take driving lessons, buys fake eyeglasses, and has trouble giving a cashier the correct change.
 The viewer finds out later that Sophie is illiterate and has a history of violence since she is believed to have killed her disabled father, or at least not to have rescued him from the fire she might have set in his house.